-The Gross Replacement Cost and Depreciation Values for the carriageway can be seen in Table 1.1 (2019 estimate).
-The annualised depreciation of £10.102m represents the average amount by which the asset will depreciate in one year if there is no investment in renewal of the asset.
+The Depreciation Values for the carriageway of all roads can be seen in Table 1.1 (2024 estimate).
+The annualised depreciation of £14.831m represents the average amount by which the asset will depreciate in one year if there is no investment in renewal of the asset.
+This equates to an accumulated depreciation cost of £148,321m